cssobj/cssobj/README.md

 var css = cssobj(obj)
 ```

-Then all your `div`(current and future added!) will have the rule.
+All your `div`(current and future added!) will have the rule.

-Then you want to update the rule as below:
+If you want to update the rule as below:

 ``` javascript
 obj.div = {color:'red', fontSize:'14px'}
 css.update()
 ```

 Then all your `div` (current and future added!) will have the new rule.

 The performance will only depend on the browser's CSSOM engine.